 But mostly, we can hope and insist that the planning board, fully staffed with knowledgeable and capable Highland residents, makes sure that conditions that protect the public health and our communities will be implemented.
 It and it alone can make site plan approval conditional.

 The clock will be ticking.
-The planning board will have 62 days from the now scheduled September 28 public hearing to issue a determination on the project and give final approval or denial to the site plan.
+The planning board will have 62 days from the close of the public hearing (the September 28 public hearing was scheduled to reconvene on October 26) to issue a determination on the project and give final approval or denial to the site plan.
 It has the power, and needs to exercise that power, to put conditions on the development, as the board sees fit.

 There is no real knowing, actually, the effect of this project.
 What we can do is make sure that the process is thorough, that questions actually get answered and that we’re not rubber-stamping or envisioning our future through a nostalgic dream of the Catskill hotels.